HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 But why should we bother?
-Especially if we're only using these in one test, we're not actually interested in these types at all, and it just adds a whole bunch of syntactic noise when you could just pass the generators directly.
+Especially if we're only using these in one test, we're not actually interested in these types at all, and it just adds a whole bunch of syntactic noise when you could just pass the data generators directly.
 Defining new types for the data you want to generate is purely a workaround for a limitation of the API.

+If you were working in a dependently typed language where you could already naturally express this in the type system it *might* be OK (I don't believe such a language currently exists - you can certainly express the non-emptiness in the type system of some languages, but the constraints on the floats not so much).
+I'm sceptical of being able to make it work well - you're unlikely to be able to automatically derive data generators in the general case, which I suspect will leave you with a bunch of sharp edges.
+I would be interested to see experiments in this direction though.

+But it's not the situation with any of the current generation of languages and property based testing libraries.
+Here, using data generators for this is a clear improvement, and just as well-typed (in a statically typed language each data generator has a return type after all).

-You *can* use generators directly in Haskell QuickCheck too, with an explicit [forAll](https://hackage.haskell.org/package/QuickCheck-2.10.0.1/docs/Test-QuickCheck-Property.html#v:forAll) but it's almost as awkward as the newtype approach, particularly if you want more than one generator (it's even more awkward if you want shrinking - you have to use forAllWithShrink and explicitly pass a shrink function).
+You *can* use dta generators directly in Haskell QuickCheck too, with an explicit [forAll](https://hackage.haskell.org/package/QuickCheck-2.10.0.1/docs/Test-QuickCheck-Property.html#v:forAll) but it's almost as awkward as the newtype approach, particularly if you want more than one data generator (it's even more awkward if you want shrinking - you have to use forAllWithShrink and explicitly pass a shrink function).

 This is more or less intrinsic to the type based approach.
-If you want tinkering with the data generation to be non-awkward, starting from generators needs to become the default.
+If you want tinkering with the data generation to be non-awkward, starting from data generators needs to become the default.

 And experience suggests that when you make customising the data generation easy, people do it.
 It's nice to be able to be more specific in your testing, but if you make it too high